Breeder Login

 About Shock Kennels

 SHOCK KENNELS is a full service breeding and training facility for Hunting dogs.
-While keeping an eye on conformation, we breed for hunting dogs, not show or bench.
+While keeping an eye on conformation, we breed for hunting dogs.
 We hunt our dogs from Sept 1 to Jan 15, on upland and waterfowl in a variety of conditions and settings.
 When I'm not guiding, we go hunting!
 We are able to judge our breeding success in the field and blind.
-We look for teperament and brains, great nose, good search, high prey drive, love of people.
+We look for temperament and brains, great nose, good search, high prey drive, love of people.
 Our breedings are producing pups that are easy to work with for a beginner, and a pleasure for more experienced handlers.
 They are pointing, and retrieving (from land and water), hunting hard at a very early age.
 With the proper exposure we are hunting over them as young as six months!

 Hunting Dog Breeds Raised

-German Shorthaired Pointer, German Wirehaired Pointer, Wirehaired Pointing Griffon
+Wirehaired Pointing Griffon

 Additional Services